The Executive Edge

-This fee is waived for veterans of the United States Armed Forces, those currently on active duty, or members of the National Guard or Reserves.
+This fee is waived for veterans of the United States Armed Forces, those currently on active duty, or members of the National Guard or Reserves and their spouses.

 To receive the fee waiver, complete all segments of the online application, including the key military questions on the “Demographic Data” page, then submit your application without paying the application fee (select “will mail check”).
 On the “Demographic Data” page, you’ll select that you actively are serving or have served in the U.S. Armed Forces and for which branch, and upload your DD-214 in the space provided.